pebsconsulting/bach/README.md

 ## License

-This license applies to the Bach Python 3.4 Reference Implementation, and associated documentation.
-We do not claim to copyright Bach *as a language*;
+This license applies to the Bach Reference Implementations and associated documentation.
-other implementations are encouraged!

     Bach - a general-purpose semantic document markup language